DevOps-Cert/linuxsystemadministration/README.md

 #	User and Group Management
 https://www.cheatography.com/nhatlong0605/cheat-sheets/lfcs-module2-userandgroupmanagement/
 ##	Local user accounts
 We are going to want several accounts; if they haven't been created already from previous activity.
 Make sure you have fred, sally, and walt.
+For Fred, make sure he is named "Fred Flintstone" and is using shell of
 ```
 # useradd -m sally
 # useradd -m walt